 In the bowl of a stand mixer, whisk together flour, sugar, salt, and yeast.
 Add eggs, yolks, water, honey, and oil, stirring with a flexible spatula to form a shaggy dough.
 Fit the mixer with a dough hook and knead on low (speed 2 on a KitchenAid stand mixer), mixing until the dough is smooth and begins to pull away from the sides of the bowl, about 10 minutes.

 Turn dough onto a lightly floured surface and scrape the bowl clean.
-Knead the dough by hand until elastic and smooth, no more than 3 minutes, and then round into a ball.
+Knead the dough by hand until elastic and smooth, 3 to 5 minutes, and then round into a ball.
 Lightly oil the empty mixing bowl, place ball of dough inside, and cover tightly with plastic wrap.

 Meanwhile, set oven to 200°F (93°C) and set bowl near the air vent, aiming for a 75°F/25°C environment.
 Allow to rise by half, about one hour.
 (At 70°F/21°C, expect this to take roughly 90 minutes).